menu

 Gainesboro is a tiny town located in the state of Tennessee.
 With a population of 967 people and four associated neighborhoods, Gainesboro is the 284th largest community in Tennessee.

-Telecommuters are a relatively large percentage of the workforce: 20.40% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gainesboro telecommute to their jobs.
+Overall, about 20.40% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Gainesboro is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Gainesboro doesn't have a public transportation system that people use for their commute.

 The citizens of Gainesboro are slightly less educated than the national average of 21.84% for the average city or town: 13.07% of adults in Gainesboro have a bachelor's degree or advanced degree